 Our Board of Directors has adopted a written statement of policy regarding transactions with related persons, which we refer to as our "related person policy."
 Our related person policy requires that information about any "related person transaction" (defined as any transaction that is anticipated would be reportable by us under Item 404(a) of Regulation S-K in which we were or are to be a participant and the amount involved exceeds \$120,000 and in which any "related person" (as defined in Item 404(a) of Regulation S-K) had or will have a direct or indirect material interest) proposed to be entered into by the Company must be reported to the Company's General Counsel.
-The General Counsel will then promptly communicate that information to our Board of Directors or a duly authorized committee of our Board of Directors.
-Each related person transaction shall either be approved in advance, or ratified after consummation of the transaction, by our Board of Directors or a committee of our Board of Directors composed solely of independent directors who are disinterested.
+The General Counsel will then promptly communicate that information shall either be approved in advance, or ratified after consummation of the transaction, by our Board of Directors or a committee of our Board of Directors who are disinterested.
 Our Board of Directors has designated the Audit Committee to serve as such committee.
 It is our policy that directors interested in a related person transaction will recuse themselves from any vote on a related person transaction in which they have an interest.